ASE A5 Brakes Practice Test

 55.

 Answer B is wrong.
-The quick take up master cylinder provides more brake fluid volume to take up the additional space between the pads and the rotor.
+The quick take-up master cylinder provides more brake fluid volume to add space between the pads and the rotor.
 They are fuel-efficient.

 Answer C is correct.
 Both technicians are correct.